patternfly/patternfly-elements/docs/content/develop/properties.md

 Default: `String`

-Three property types are supported: String, Number, and Boolean.
+Three property types are currently supported: String, Number, and Boolean.

 Defines the data type for the property.
 Values are stored in attributes as Strings, but are cast into the specified type when accessed via the property.